Order our free About HMD booklets and pin badges to use in your own Holocaust Memorial Day activity.

 Colleges and universities are ideal places to spread the message of Holocaust Memorial Day (HMD), whether you are a student or a member of staff.
 HMD offers the opportunity to explore the lessons that still need to be learned from the Holocaust and subsequent genocides to address issues of prejudice and discrimination in the UK today.

-One aspect of Holocaust Memorial Day is ensuring that we know about the lives of those who were persecuted and that their culture lives on.
+One aspect of Holocaust Memorial Day is ensuring that we know about the lives and cultures of those who were persecuted.
 Our video tutorial teaches you a traditional Rwandan dance and you might want to use this as an activity for any age group.